SovereignCloudStack/standards/Design-Docs/Cluster-GitOps.md

 Most of the simpler cluster setups can be done without ever touching the cluster-template.yaml file -- just doing a dozen adjustments in clusterctl.yaml provides a reasonable amount of flexibility.
-In SCS' k8s-cluster-api-provider setup, the standards settings from the capo templates have been extended by the settings that let you chose cilium as alternative CNI provider, the OCCM and CSI deployment and the extra services.
+In SCS' k8s-cluster-api-provider setup, the standard settings from the capo templates have been extended by the settings that let you chose cilium as alternative CNI provider, anti-affinity, the OCCM and CSI deployment and the extra services.

 To implement a simple gitops style management for a set of clusters, we would basically create a reconciliation loop on the capi management node, which